phongdpn1995/toanalien.github.io/_posts/2015-8-30-delete-commits-from-a-branch-in-git.md

+---
+layout: post
+title: Delete commits from a branch in Git
+---

 **Careful:** `git reset --hard` *WILL DELETE YOUR WORKING DIRECTORY CHANGES.* Be sure to **stash any local changes you want to keep** before running this command.

 Assuming you are sitting on that commit, then this command will wack it...